 After surgery, you will notice discolored skin or some swelling around your incision.
 This is normal.
 If you experience painful redness, abnormal swelling or thick, bad-smelling drainage from your incision, you might have an infection.
 A temperature over 101°F also could indicate an infection.

 Placing a pillow between your legs should help keep your hip comfortable and stable.
 You may sleep on your back or on either side, depending on what makes you most comfortable.

 Taking antibiotics is a precaution to help ensure that your new artificial joint does not become infected.
 Additional surgeries or dental work increases the chances of infection.
 No matter where the infection starts, if it spreads to your new hip, the results could be bad.
 When artificial joints become infected, they must be removed surgically and then replaced.
 Please let your dentist or doctor know you’ve had Joint Replacement Surgery.
 This is important – no matter how small or straightforward the procedure.

 Recovery process is dependent on many factors like weight and BMI of the patient, general health, associated health issues and his will power.
 Walking and physical therapy exercises will help speed your recovery.

 Returning to work is highly dependent on the type of work you do, as well as progress of your own recovery.
 If you have an office or desk job, you can expect to return soon after four to six weeks.
 With more physical jobs that require lifting, extensive walking or travel, you might need up to three months to fully recover.
-Joint replacement surgeon will tell you when you can return to work and if there are limitations.
+Joint Replacement Surgeon in Pune will tell you when you can return to work and if there are limitations.